 3.4.
-Halo Mass Function
+Halo mass function

-In order to characterize the galaxies in the simulations, the halo mass functions at redshifts z = 8, 7, and 6 are presented in Figure 4, in light, navy, and dark blue lines, respectively.
-This quantity is computed with systems above the mass resolution limit (a resolved halo in the simulation contains $\approx 470$ dark matter particles, or equivalently, a minimum mass $M{h,min} = 1.48 \times 10^9 M{\odot}$ for boxes of 18 Mpc/h side length).
+In order to characterize the galaxies in the simulations, the halo mass functions at redshifts z=8, 7, and 6 are presented in Fig. 4, in light, navy, and dark blue lines, respectively.
+This quantity is computed with systems above the mass resolution limit (a resolved halo in the simulation contains ~ 470 dark matter particles, or equivalently, a minimum mass $M{h,min}=1.48\times 10^9 M{\odot}$ for boxes of 18 Mpc/h length side).
 Whenever a galactic halo is below this mass threshold, the object is considered unresolved and is excluded from the statistics.

 The evolution of the mass function for dark matter halos is computed only with the fiducial model Ch 18 512 MDW since the number of resolved galaxies is almost independent of the feedback mechanisms or the cooling processes implemented in the simulations.
-As a reference, a dotted black line is presented on top of our predictions in Figure 4, indicating a constant faint-end slope $\alpha = -2$ .
+As a reference, a dotted black line is presented on top of our predictions in Fig. 4, indicating a constant faint-end slope $\alpha = -2$.

-Theoretically, the number density of halos follows the relations $\frac{d(\log N)}{d(\log M_h)} = -1$ , as shown in Figure 4, and $N \propto M_h^{\alpha+1}$ , leading to a faint-end slope $\alpha = -2^2$ .
-Although the set of simulations presented in this work is unable to provide a direct prediction of the power slope due to the narrow range of halo masses and the small box sizes of the simulations, the curves in Figure 4 show a trend consistent with a power-law slope of -2 at $z \approx 6-8$ .
+Theoretically, the number density of halos follows the relations $\frac{d(logN)}{d(logM_h)} = -1$, as shown in Fig. 4, and $N \propto M_h^{\alpha+1}$, leading to a faint-end slope $\alpha = -2^3$.
+Although the set of simulations presented in this work are unable to provide a direct prediction on the power slope due to the narrow range of halo masses and the small box sizes of the simulations, the curves in Fig. 4 show a trend consistent with a power-law slope of -2 at $z \sim 6-8$.